dmwarren/hackernews-filter/README.md

 Stick your most hated buzzphrases in hn-verboten.txt, run hn-filter.py and Be Happy.
 But that's not all!
 You also get my list of irritating buzzwords as a default filter set.
 It slices, it dices, it kills monsters!

-[Cmd]+Click URLs in Mac OS X Terminal.app to visit URLs.
+[Cmd]+Double-Click URLs in Mac OS X Terminal.app to visit URLs.

 Requirements
 -